Campsites in Cornwall

 The north coast of Cornwall on the Atlantic Ocean is wilder and more dramatic than the pretty south coast, known as the Cornish Riviera.
 Several of the beaches, such as Kynance Cove, have been rated amongst the best in the world and guarantee a great day out for the entire family.

-Lying 45 km off the coast of mainland Cornwall, the culturally unique Isles of Scilly offer a wide variety of outdoor activities.
-The islands are absolutely spectacular, with white sand beaches, green rolling landscapes and the warmest climate in the UK.
+Lying 28 miles off the coast of mainland Cornwall, the unique Isles of Scilly offer a wide variety of outdoor activities.
+The islands are spectacular, with white sand beaches, green rolling landscapes and the warmest climate in the UK.
 You could be forgiven for thinking you were in the Seychelles here!

-St Ives also has some fantastic restaurants and Cornwall in general has become something of a foodie hotspot - celebratory chef Rick Stein has practically taken over the lively fishing town of Padstow.
+St Ives also has some fantastic restaurants, and Cornwall in general has become something of a foodie hotspot.
+Chef Rick Stein has practically taken over the lively fishing town of Padstow.
 Affluent neighbour Rock and vibrant Penzance also have famously good restaurants, shops and local attractions.

 Other favourite places to camp in Cornwall include Bude, Fowey, Looe, Port Isaac and St Agnes.